shawnday/UCC/Past BA DHIT Final Year projects.md

 17. <a href="https://github.com/shawnday/UCC/blob/master/BADHITFYP/The%20Evolution%20of%20Fahion%20Magazines%3A%20How%20Harper%E2%80%99s%20Bazaar%2C%20Godey%E2%80%99s%20Lady%E2%80%99s%20Book%2C%20Vogue%2C%20and%20Elle%20have%20shaped%20trends%20from%20the%2019th%20to%2021st%20Century%20in%20the%20Digital%20Age.pdf">How have fashion magazines from the 19th century to the 21st century influenced the evolution of fashion trends?
 What role have they played in popularising certain trends?</a>

 ## 2023-24
-1. A Digital Platform promoting online safety and data privacy for users of all ages
+1. Augmented Reality Social Storybook
-2. Analogue Accessibility in a Digital Society
+2. Automating Music Classification
-3. How can technology be used to collate and disseminate local knowledge to enhance tourism in Kinsale
+3. Creating Humanistic interfaces for complex scientific networks
-4. How crowdsourcing can map out cleaner routes for dog owners
+4. Digital Extortion: The Rise of the Ransomware Era
 5. Donoughmore: Tracing Our Past, Shaping Our Future
-6. How can AI and thermal imagery be used in the management & prevention of Hospital-Acquired Pressure Injuries?
+6. Digitally analysing the societal impact of vaping
-7. Help Students achieve better in their academic lives by eliminating the single issue of finding a place to live
+7. Empowering Student Housing Searches in Cork, Ireland
-8. Uncover the factors defining activism, identify emerging themes, and discern similarities across diverse forms of activism.
+8. Exploring How Technology Impacts the Safety and Enjoyment of Recreational River Kayaking
-9. Utilising Copernicus Sentinel Satellite Data to analyse the changing patterns of agriculture on Inis Oírr
+9. Exploring the Barriers to Citizen Participation in Humanitarian Mapping
-10. "An innovative software solution for automating the categorisation and classification of sound based on musical theory and audio analysis principles"
+10. Exploring the Revitalisation of Gaeilge in Contemporary Ireland
-11. Prevention of radicalisation of young people in the digital age.
+11. HOW DO GAME SYSTEMS IN SPACE STATION 13 INFLUENCE PLAYER-LED NARRATIVES AND CHOICES
-12. The importance of interior wayfinding and how technology can enhance this crucial aspect of urban navigation
+12. How Crowdsourcing Can Map Out Cleaner Routes for Dog Walkers
-13. How do the tropes of Gothic literature undergo adaptation to the medium of video games, and to what extent does this transformation impact the effectiveness of these literary elements?
+13. How Do the Tropes of Gothic Literature Undergo Adaptation to the Medium of Video Games?
-14. Emergence of the Cyber-Attack and Ransomware Era
+14. How advanced performance monitoring devices contribute to analysing behavioural impacts and enhancing performance in GAA
-15. Improving the Mental Health of Third-Level Students
+15. How can AI and Thermal Imagery be used in the management & prevention of Hospital-Acquired Pressure Injuries
-16. Improve social skills training for individuals with Autism Spectrum Disorder (ASD), process for individuals on the Autism spectrum
+16. How can technology be used to collate and disseminate local knowledge to enhance tourism in Kinsale?
-17. Website accessibility from the perspective of individuals with Autism Spectrum Disorder (ASD)
+17. INVESTIGATING THE MENTAL HEALTH OF THIRD LEVEL STUDENTS IN IRELAND AND HOW TO IMPROVE IT
-18. Digitally analysing the Societal impact of Vaping
+18. Internal Wayfinding Augmented by Digital Means
 19. Comparing US Cold War Presidential Speeches to Modern Presidential Speeches using digital tools and analysis
-20. Enhancing Safety and Enjoyment of River Kayaking through Digital River Mapping
+20. Preserving Cork City’s cultural heritage with Augmented reality
-21. Exploring the Revitalisation of Gaeilge in Contemporary Ireland
+21. Preventing the radicalisation of young people in digital media
-22. How game systems in Space Station 13 influence player-made narratives
+22. Smart Phone Dependency
-23. How advanced performance monitoring devices contribute to analysing behavioural impacts and enhancing performance in GAA.
+23. Technology's Impact on Religion
-24. Technology's impact on religion
+24. The Importance of Interior Wayfinding and how Technology can Enhance this Crucial Aspect of Urban Navigation
-25. UCC Map – Internal Wayfinding Augmented by Digital Means
+25. Uncover the factors defining activism, identify emerging them
-26. To what extent did Irish newspapers from 1886 to 1920 reflect and shape public opinion regarding the development of the Irish Home Rule Movement?
+26. Utilising Copernicus Sentinel Satellite Data to analyse the unique
-27. Creating a web-based user interface for complex scientific networks
+27. Website Accessibility From the Perspective of Individuals With Autism Spectrum Disorder
-28. An AR web application to preserve Cork City’s cultural heritage
+28. What are the key challenges faced by users of different age groups?
-29. Exploring the barriers of citizen participation in humanitarian mapping
+29. What was the portrayal of the Irish Home Rule movement in Irish newspapers from 1886 to 1920

 ## 2022-23
 1. Examining User Online Data Privacy
 2. Data in Cities